micromatch/to-regex-range/README.md

 _Note that `-001` and `100` are both three digits long_.

 In most zero-padding implementations, only a single leading zero is enough to indicate that zero-padding should be applied.
-Thus, the leading zeros would be "corrected" on the negative range in the example to `-01`, instead of `-001`, to make total length of each string no greater than the length of the largest number in the range.
+Thus, the leading zeros would be "corrected" on the negative range in the example to `-01`, instead of `-001`, to make total length of each string no greater than the length of the largest number in the range (in other words, `-001` is 4 digits, but `100` is only three digits).

 If zeros were not relaxed by default, you might expect the resulting regex of the above pattern to match `-001` - given that it's defined that way in the arguments - _but it wouldn't_.
 It would, however, match `-01`.
 This gets even more ambiguous with large ranges, like `-01` to `1000000`.